Childhood Emotional Neglect – Stop the loneliness of your inner child

 Childhood emotional neglect is literally about a child’s emotional needs not being met by early caregivers.
 Parents and other significant adults job are to consistently and continuously to respond to, mirror and validate a child’s emotional states.
 When they fail to do this, a child learns that their feelings are not valid and/or perhaps are not allowed in the family.
 Children are self-centered by nature.
 They view the world from their own perspective and think “If I feel bad, it must mean I am bad”.
 A child learns that feelings are bad and they have to avoided or numbed.
 This feeling is then carried on into adulthood.

-How can therapy help you in healing from childhood emotional neglect?
+How psychotherapy could help you in healing from Childhood Emotional Neglect (CEN)?

 - Understand your feelings and experiences